When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Edge Support

-Our testers of all weights could lie or sit comfortably along the edge of the bed without feeling like it was sinking out from under them.
+Our testers of all weights could lie or sit comfortably along the edge of the bed without feeling like they were sinking.
 For couples, this sturdy edge support can expand how much of the mattress surface they actively use.
 For individuals with mobility issues, being able to sit along the perimeter can make it easier to get into or out of bed.

 Ease of Movement